KostiukIvan/HyperColor/README.md

         "epoch": 100
     }
 }
-For epochs: [1, 100] target network input is normalized progressively For epochs: [100, inf] target network input is sampled from a uniform unit 3D ball
+For epochs: [1, 100] target networsk input is normalized progressively For epochs: [100, inf] target networks input is sampled from a uniform unit 3D ball
 ```